robsoncasousa/GourmetGame/README.md

 ## Introduction
 A Laravel Restful API and VueJS project to guess the dish you are thinking.
-This systema learning new dishes with the use.
+This system learning new dishes with the use.

-This system has theses features:
+This system has these features:
 - To ask the characteristcs of the dish
 - To learn with the use
 - To count how many times a dish was played